 Within two weeks of a teacher's first day of work in any school year, the principal will provide the teacher with a copy of or directions for obtaining access to a copy of:

-- A. The Rubric for Evaluating North Carolina Teachers; - B. North Carolina State Board Policy EVAL-004; and - C. A schedule for completing all the components of the evaluation process.
+- A. The Rubric for Evaluating North Carolina Teachers; - B. This policy; and - C. A schedule for completing all the components of the evaluation process.

 Copies may be provided by electronic means.